How to Make the Best of It (When You Believe IT is a Big Mistake)

 (Romans 8:28, NIV).

-When I say them as if I mean them, they kick butt on the straggly bits I’m holding onto, the things keeping me from loving the way I’m trying to.
+And when I say the words as if I mean them, they kick butt on the straggly bits I’m holding onto, the things that are trying to keep me from loving my sister AND HER NEW HUSBAND the way I want to.

 Photo by Fabrizio Verrecchia on Unsplash.